charlesreid1/dahak-bespin/README.md

     vpc destroy         Tear down the VPC
-    vpc info            Print info about the VPC vpc stash           Print location of VPC stash files bespin.py: error: the following arguments are required: vpc_command
+    vpc info            Print info about the VPC vpc stash           Print location of VPC stash files
+bespin: error: the following arguments are required: vpc_command
 ```

 Next, the user should modify the security group